csesoc/constitution/CONSTITUTION.rst

 The Secretary
 """""""""""""

-    The way membership lists work needs to be discussed with Arc Legal.
     This section has had section 16 of the Model Constitution added.

 #.
 The duties of the Secretary shall be: